 - Dogs are great family members and have the above-mentioned positive effects on the whole family.

-- Your dog might not be dangerous, but by simply barking he can keep away a burglar who might think of entering your house.
+- Your dog might not be dangerous, but by simply barking, he can keep away a burglar who might think of entering your house.

 - Time commitment.
 A dog is not happy if he doesn’t have daily exercise and can only do his business in the backyard or at the street corner.
 That is why it is harder to have a dog, especially a big one, inside the city.
 Dogs need to run, enjoy their freedom, and use their noses in a natural surrounding.
-So if you don’t live close to a park, forest, or other green area, you should consider not getting a dog.
+So if you don’t live close to a park, forest, or another green area, you should consider not getting a dog.

 - Cost.
 You need to buy dog food, go to the vet at least once a year (provided your dog is healthy), and pay a kennel when you go on vacation.
 Dog kennels are not cheap.

-- Be aware that whenever you go on a trip, even if it is only for a couple days, you will need someone to watch your dog.
-Wether a close relative, a friend, or a dog kennel, it needs to be someone who has at least some knowledge about dogs and how to take care of them.
+- Be aware that whenever you go on a trip, even if it is only for a couple of days, you will need someone to watch your dog.
+Whether a close relative, a friend, or a dog kennel, it needs to be someone who has at least some knowledge about dogs and how to take care of them.

 - Training is a commitment.
 Some people don’t like it if dogs jump on them, especially when their paws are wet or dirty, and it is always useful when a dog is trained to sit.
-Dogs should get to know limits like what is their food and what is ours, which areas (like the couch or the bed) are off-limits, and most important of all, their business has to be done outside (the latter requires a lot of time and patience and needs to be taught from the very beginning to avoid raising a problem dog).
+Dogs should get to know limits like what is their food and what is ours, which areas (like the couch or the bed) are off-limits and most important of all, their business has to be done outside (the latter requires a lot of time and patience and needs to be taught from the very beginning to avoid raising a problem dog).

 What to Consider Before a Purchase

 Before choosing a dog, an appropriate amount of research needs to be done about the different breeds' behaviors, likes, and dislikes.
-Dogs can be as different as cars, you have the Porsches as well as the Smarts: Porsche drivers won't be happy driving a Smart car (and vice-versa).
+Dogs can be as different as cars; you have the Porsches as well as the Smarts: Porsche drivers won't be happy driving a Smart car (and vice-versa).
 There are dogs who like water, others who enjoy digging, and still others who love to run long distances.